As an Amazon Associate, we earn from qualifying purchases. We also earn from other affiliate websites. See our full disclaimer.

 To plan your moochdocking stay, typically, you would communicate with your friend, family, or host who owns the property you want to park on and ask permission to park there.

 Here are some ideas of things to check after you get permission:

-After you’ve made sure moochdocking at the property will work for your host and your RV, go ahead and agree on a time you’ll be staying on the property.
+After you’ve made sure the moochdocking location will work for your host and your RV, go ahead and agree on a length of stay or amount of time you’ll be on the property.
 You don’t want to outstay your welcome accidentally!

 Benefits of Moochdocking

 The most significant benefit of moochdocking is – it’s FREE!
 But besides that, there are a lot of other pros to moochdocking.

 - You can use the house on the property to take long hot showers